Presented by the National Screen Institute – Canada (NSI)

 What financial assistance will I receive?

-You’ll get minimum wage throughout the 14 week training course.
+You’ll be paid minimum wage throughout the 14-week training course.
 We provide lunch during the full-time skills development.
 If required, we provide bus passes during the full-time work placement.

 What is the relationship between the National Screen Institute and successful applicants?